Passion Family Dental North Lakes Tips: What to Do if You Have Dental Emergency

 Toothache, what to do

 Toothaches may be caused by tooth decay, an abscessed tooth, or infected gums.
 You may feel a sharp and constant pain in the affected area.
 The gums may also swell in some cases, causing fever or headache.

 Visit us as soon as possible.
 Until you can reach us, consider the following:

 - Avoid eating on the painful tooth

 - Keep the area as clean as possible

-The tooth needs to be kept moist so securely store the tooth by tucking it inside your check, or in a clean jar of milk or saliva, being sure not to touch the root.
+The tooth needs to be kept moist, so securely store it by tucking it inside your cheek or in a clean jar of milk or saliva, ensuring not to touch the root.